straube/multiple-domain/multiple-domain/readme.txt

 = Does this plugin set extra domains within my host? =

-No. You have to set additional domains, DNS and everything to use this domain.
+No. You have to set additional domains, DNS, and everything else to use this domain.

 = Can I have a different theme/content/plugins for each domain? =

 Nope.
-If you want a complex set up like this, you may be interested on WordPress Multisite.
+If you want a complex set up like this, you may be interested in WordPress Multisite.
 It's delivered with every WordPress installation since 3.0, you can find more info here: [https://codex.wordpress.org/Create_A_Network].

-= There is way to add domain based logic to my themes? =
+= There is a way to add domain based logic to my themes? =

 Absolutely.
 You can use the `MULTPLE_DOMAIN_DOMAIN` constant to get the current domain.
 Just notice that since this value is checked against plugin settings, it may not reflect the actual domain in `HTTP_HOST` element from `$_SERVER` or user's browser.
-It also may includes the host port when it's different than 80 (default HTTP port) or 443 (default HTTPS port).
+It also may include the host port when it's different than 80 (default HTTP port) or 443 (default HTTPS port).

 == Screenshots ==